mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   "The ocean is dangeorus in this darkness and without the wind.
 If the vessel unhooks from the rail, we could be drifting out into the darkness."

+  "Ah.
+I see," she said.
+She turned around to the guard and asked him, "Excuse me, do you know of a good ship and captain we could hire?"

+  "Toward Shaki?
+There aren't many fishers who know that route."

+  "Any ship will do, as long as we can trust the captain."

+  "The only ships like that go to Ulukoma first.
+Check the far dock."

+  "Thank you sir."

+  "Oh and uh..."
+He hesitated.
+"There's a captain named Ramne who runs a ship that way.
+I wouldn't trust him."

+  Linyu leapt away in fear, crawling under Laen to signal that thi wanted to leave.

+  Pomri went after hae saying, "Eh?
+What's gotten into you?"

+  He stooped down to stare eye-to-eye with hae.

+  "I take it you're not a boat person.
+Well, we can't go back now so you're either coming with us or you're on your own again."

+  Thi took a moment, feeling angry at the predicament thi was put into.
+There was nowhere to run, standing outside a massive city barred from entry, and Laen-Laen, who could take hae anywhere if anywhere were safe anymore.
+Thi placed hae hand on Kip's pendant under hae shirt and closed hae eyes in thought.

+  "Together," thi whispered.
+Pomri smiled at hae courage.

+*************

+  "One night is all I ask," Said the fisherwoman, chiding a starving maman.

+  "For a fish?"